SuperDARNCanada/borealis/docs/source/setup_software.rst

 ========

 SuperDARN Canada uses OpenSUSE for an operating system, but any Linux system that can support the NVIDIA drivers for the graphics card will work.
-The current latest version of OpenSuSe (15.3) is known to work.
+The latest version of OpenSuSe installation has been tested on is OpenSuSe Leap 15.3.

 **NOTE:** Commands that require root privileges will have a ``sudo`` or ``su`` command ahead of them, or explicitly say 'as root', all others should be executed as the normal user (recommended